andriitishchenko/adb_sms/README.md

 ````

-Unlocking the phone configured as Power then Left_Option

-> adb shell input keyevent not works for me so I unlock the phone with "sendevent"
+> adb shell input keyevent 26 not works for me so I unlock the phone with "sendevent"

 > adb shell service call isms not works too